MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 -	Transferring the call audio to the local device (PC) or remote device (phone) via PhoneCall.ChangeAudioDevice()
 -	Ending the call via PhoneCall.End()

-For each of these cases, the [PhoneCallOperationStatus](https://docs.microsoft.com/uwp/api/windows.applicationmodel.calls.phonecalloperationstatus?view=winrt-22000) returned should be checked, so that the user can be informed in the case of an error.
+For each of these cases, the [PhoneCallOperationStatus](https://docs.microsoft.com/uwp/api/windows.applicationmodel.calls.phonecalloperationstatus?view=winrt-22000) returned should be checked, so that the user can be informed in the event of an error.

 ```csharp
     private void HoldCallButtonClick(object sender, RoutedEventArgs e)